-We’ve come to love and rely on a lot of tried and tested travel gear over the years–from Karen’s Kaikuna hoodie to Eric’s prescription Costa del Mar sunglasses to this nifty thing that lets us take booze in a backpack.
+We’ve come to love and rely on a lot of tried and tested travel gear over the years–from Karen’s Kaikuna hoodie to Eric’s prescription Costa del Mar sunglasses.
 Now we present our short but sweet list of top travel gear of the year 2016 including a game-changing lens, a really cool cool bag, and hiking boots that were perfect straight out of the box.

 Top Travel Gear of the Year 2016